JOHN W. LOVE, JR. | DURATION: 40 MINUTES

 IN THIS EPISODE

-- He describes one of his signature performance and installation works and the role salt played in it and the return of all things to the Source.
+He describes the role salt played in one of his signature performances and the return of all things to the Source.

 To Learn More About John